 - Prince Henry Cliff walk between Leura Cascades round walk and Leura Cascades picnic area, and between Gordon Falls lookout and Olympian lookout, due to landslides.
 Detours in place.
 Visit the Blue Mountains City Council website for information.

 - Part of Charles Darwin walk north of Weeping Rock circuit.
 Visit the Blue Mountains City Council website for information.

 - Andersons fire trail, McMahons Lookout Road and McMahons Point, due to fire damage.

-- Ruined Castle, Golden Stairs, Tarros Ladders and Mount Solitary walking tracks due to fire damage.
+- Ruined Castle, Golden Stairs, Tarros Ladders and Mount Solitary walking tracks are closed due to fire damage.

 Blackheath, Medlow Bath, Mount Victoria and Bells Line

 - Andersons fire trail

 - Bedford Creek crossing not suitable for vehicles.